feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 pages should be stable, in that results are not skipped nor appear more than once on successive pages.

+Ultimately, the implementation must be provided by the manager plugin authors.
+The mechanism chosen in this DR can only present an abstract interface that the plugin must satisfy.
+As a result, characteristics such as page stability and performance cannot be guaranteed, but we can at least ensure that the chosen mechanism does not preclude such optimisations.

 The mechanism of paging tends to take three broad forms

 - (Integer) offsetting